-^{2. &}quot;Others" consist of cases where victims were juridical persons or other types of organizations, or there was no victim.
-Homicide included in "Others" refers to preparation for homicide.
+2. "Others" consist of cases where victims were juridical persons or other types of organizations, or there was no victim.
+"Others" in homicide refer to preparation for homicide.

-^{3.} The figures in parentheses indicate the number of cleared cases.
+3. The figures in parentheses indicate the number of cleared cases.

 Chapter 2 Victims in the Criminal Justice Process